OR-Dept-Environmental-Quality/odeqcdr/README.md

 This outlines the general workflow using the odeqcdr functions.
 Not all steps are included.

-See `example.R` for a specfic example.
+See `example.R` for a specific example.

 ```R